rgdd/ctor/proposals/relay/zero-bounce.md

 3. Loop (until cannot pick any more): randomly pick a SCT from a random SFO in the SFO buffer with `audit_after < now()`:
-   1. Send a challenge with the SCT to the relevant CT log, using the STH from the latest valid consensus and a sampled `timeout` [order: seconds].
+   1. Send a challenge with the SCT to the relevant CT log, using the STH from the latest valid consensus and a sampled `timeout` [order: seconds]:
-   2. On valid proof, add SFO to cache by caching the first SCT of the SFO, remove the SFO from the buffer, and `continue` loop.
+      1. On valid proof, add SFO to cache by caching the first SCT of the SFO, remove the SFO from the buffer, and `continue` loop.
-   3. On any other outcome than valid proof (including timeout), immediately send the entire SFO to one or more auditor(s), then remove the SFO from buffer and `break` the loop.
+      2. On any other outcome than valid proof (including timeout), immediately send the entire SFO to one or more auditor(s), then remove the SFO from buffer and `break` the loop.
 4. Close all circuits from step 2 and goto step 1.